wacl-york/acruise-peakid/README.md

 R and Python functions for identifying peaks from measurements taken from ACRUISE campaigns.

+NB: There are 3 distinct peak detection methods used in this package:

+  1. Using a rolling averaging approach to estimate the background (in both R and Python packages)
+  2. Using a Generalized Additive Model (GAM) to estimate the background (only in the R package)
+  3. Using wavelets to directly extract the plumes (only in Python)

+The first method isn't recommended anymore owing to its large number of parameters.
+The GAM method works well and only has a single parameter to tune, but it can be rather slow.
+The Wavelet method also has a single parameter to tune and is fast, and is thus the preferred option.
+The only limitation is that Wavelets can be unfamiliar to users and thus harder to get a feel for how the parameters influence the detected plumes.

 ## Methodology

 The workflow of the peak extraction comprises 3 steps: